karkman/Metagenomics2021/Day3/README.md

 ![alt text](/Figure/Screen%20Shot%202017-12-07%20at%2013.50.20.png "Tom's fault")

-Go to your course folder and make a new folder called ANVIO.
+First open interactive node with 4 cores and go to your course folder and make a new folder called ANVIO.
 All task on this section are to be done in this folder.

 ```
-sinteractive -A project_20001499 -c 4
+sinteractive -A project_2001499 -c 4 -m 10000

 mkdir ANVIO
 cd ANVIO
 ```